Deep Functional Factor Models: Forecasting High-Dimensional Functional Time Series via Bayesian Nonparametric Factorization: Related Works

 \section{Related Works}

 In the literature concerning frequentist statistical methods for high-dimensional functional time series, various approaches have been employed.
-For instance, \cite{guo2021a} develop a finite-dimensional functional factor model for dimension reduction, while \cite{chang2023} carry out autocovariance-based dimension reduction, and \cite{chang_qiao_fang_yao_2023} adopt segmentation transformation.
-However, all these methods use either a vector autoregressive model (VAR) or functional VAR to describe the temporal dynamics, implying linear and Markovian models.
+For instance, principal components based dimension reduction \cite[]{guoqiao2023,chang2023}, factor model \cite[]{guo2021a} and segmentation transformation \cite[]{chang_qiao_fang_yao_2023}.
+However, all these methods use either vector autoregressive (VAR) or functional VAR to describe the temporal dynamics, implying linear and Markovian models.
 In contrast, our work is the first to propose a Bayesian model for high-dimensional functional time series that can handle nonlinear and non-Markovian dynamics.

-Moreover, \cite{wilson2016, al2017, xue2019, li2019, watson2021,fortuin2022} use deep kernels in the Gaussian process for classification or regression tasks.
-Differently, we pioneer a framework that employs a deep kernel specifically for time series prediction.
-Lastly, \cite{lawrence2003, wang2005, titsias2010} adopt MTGPs to model cross-sectional correlations among static data.
-Contrarily, we apply a factor model to describe cross-sectional relationships, and the temporal kernel is constructed based on the features of factors.
+Moreover, several studies \cite[]{wilson2016, al2017, xue2019, li2019, watson2021,fortuin2022} have utilized deep kernels in Gaussian processes for classification or regression tasks.
+In contrast, our framework introduces the use of a deep kernel specifically designed for time series prediction.

+Furthermore, prior work \cite[]{lawrence2003, wang2005, titsias2010} has employed MTGPs to model cross-sectional correlations among static data.
+In contrast, we propose the use of a factor model to describe cross-sectional relationships, where the temporal kernel is constructed based on the features of the historical functional factors.
 This unique structure represents a novel contribution to the current literature.